St Helens Power Flushing

 It will not fix a boiler that keeps losing pressure

 Pressure loss means a leak.
 Power flushing does not seal leaks.
-On an open-vented system, pressure loss works differently to a sealed system, call us for an honest assessment before booking a flush.
+On an open-vented system, pressure loss works in a different way to a sealed one.
+Call us for an honest check before you book a flush.

 It will not fix a back boiler that has failed mechanically

-If the back boiler heat exchanger has cracked or the pilot assembly has failed, the boiler needs repairing or replacing.
-A power flush cleans the water circuit but does not fix mechanical component failures.
+If the back boiler heat exchanger has cracked or the pilot has failed, the boiler needs a fix or a swap.
+A power flush cleans the water circuit.
+It does not fix broken parts.

-On an open-vented system, sludge will accumulate again over time due to fresh oxygen exposure.
-Annual inhibitor level checks, a magnetic filter and attention to the header tank inhibitor concentration slow the process significantly.
-We recommend a power flush every 5 to 7 years on a maintained open-vented system.
+On an open-vented system, sludge builds back up over time.
+Fresh oxygen keeps coming in.
+A yearly inhibitor check, a magnetic filter and care with the header tank slow the rate.
+We suggest a power flush every 5 to 7 years on a well-cared-for system.

 Power Flushing St Helens.
 Your Questions Answered